• Skip to primary navigation

 You can buy store-bought plain yogurt, although we prefer making our very own.
 Our yogurt recipe is incredibly easy to make and you don’t need a ton of skills or equipment.

-Also, you can serve it with some crusty bread like this hot water cornbread, bazlama bread, or pide bread.
+Also, you can serve it with some crusty bread like this no flour cornbread, bazlama bread, or pide bread.
 All these make fantastic dipping bread for this zucchini tomato stew.

 And you can enjoy your favorite pickles on the side as well.